 Real estate is an incredible way to build wealth thanks to the ability to buy real estate below market value and the United States tax code.
 Even someone with a modest salary can buy their dream home if they make some sacrifices and plan their real estate purchases well.
 I am not saying you should sacrifice what you think your dream home should be; I think it is vitally important to dream big.
 It will take time and hard work to get to a place where you can buy your dream home.

-I own 16 rental properties, fix and flip 15-30 homes a year and I run a real estate team of ten.
-I have learned many tricks over the years that can be used to build wealth through real estate and you do not have to have a lot of money to get started.
+I own more than 20 rental properties, fix and flip 15-30 homes a year and own a real estate brokerage.
+I have learned many tricks over the years that can be used to build wealth through real estate and you do not have to have a lot of money to get started!

 - Down payment: $10,000

 - Closing costs: $6,000

 You can lower these costs by asking the seller to pay some or all of the closing costs or using a loan that has a smaller down payment.
 The amount needed to buy a home will also vary based on the purchase price.
 You may also have some more costs like an inspection that could run from $300 to $600.
 Remember you will also have to be able to qualify for the loan by having decent credit and a steady income.

 Start small with a great deal

 A $200,000 house may not be your dream house, and in many markets, $200,000 may not get you even a starter home.
 Most people will not be able to buy their dream house when they buy their first house.
 It will take time and hard work to build yourself into a position to buy your dream home.
 One way to buy your dream home is to make more money, but this article will focus on doing it strictly with real estate.

 One reason I love real estate is that you can buy houses below market value.
 With the stock market and most products, you buy them at market value.
 Houses can be bought below market value because they are not easy to value, they may need work or the seller may need to sell the house quickly.
 I buy all of my houses below market value and that is how I am able to make so much money on my rentals and fix and flips.